-Add the keyword to the page title.
+1. Add the keyword to the page title.
 The page title shows in a few places like the browser tab and the actual link shown in search results.
+It should be less than 60 characters.
 You can include your company name, but after what is called a "pipe" - a vertical bar in the title of the page.

+Example:

-Example: "6 Critical Steps for Search Engine Optimization I Web Design Phoenix"
+"6 Landing Page Conversion Tips | Web Design Phoenix"

-Add your primary keyword to the URL.
+2. Add your primary keyword to the URL.
 If it's a longer url, use dashes to separate each word.
 Search engines don't like blank spaces so much.
 If you're changing the web page url, be sure to set up a 301 redirect to permanently deliver your users to the correct page.

-Add keywords to page headers and within the content.
+- 3. Add keywords to page headers and within the content.
 Don't artificially or awkwardly throw your keywords into the discussion...use them naturally.
-Google is smart, and it knows when you're doing this and will penalize you for it.
-Google is also really good at recognizing synonyms and context, so mix things up a bit.
+Google is smart, and it knows when you're "stuffing" keywords and will penalize you for it.
+Google is also really good at recognizing synonyms and context, so don't be shy about mixing things up a bit. - 4.
 Add keywords to image alt text if there are any images on the page.
 Google can't understand what images are depicting unless you tell it.
 This is where alt tags come in, and how images come up in search results.
-Good alt tags will complement the subject matter on your page.
+Good alt tags will complement the subject matter on your page. - 5.
 Add keywords to the meta description.
 Meta description is the small body of text that appears in search results beneath the page title.
 This serves as a short summary of what the page is going to be about.
 While this doesn't affect SEO so much, it does help users quickly understand what the page is about and will increase clicks.
-This text should be no longer than 160 characters.
+This text should be no longer than 160 characters. - 6.
 Include relevant links in the content.
 Don't go overboard...perhaps a link or two per paragraph is enough.
 This contributes to the trustworthiness of your site and often enhances the user experience.